 Why some subscribers remain pending

-The best practice in email marketing is to use a double opt-in subscription method (also called "Confirmed Opt-in" or COI).
-There are many reasons:
+The best practice in email marketing is to use a double opt-in subscription method.
+There are many reasons why:

-- It's the only true way to confirm that all addresses in the list belong to people that do want to receive those messages: no one can confirm for someone else.
+- It's the only true way to confirm that all addresses in the list belong to people that want to receive those messages (no one can confirm for someone else)

-- It's the only way to ensure that spam traps are never added to the list: if a spam trap were added, it would never confirm its own subscription and would remain "Pending".
+- It's the only way to ensure that spam traps are never added to the list (if a spam trap were added, it would never confirm its subscription)

 - They didn't see the message

 - They saw it, but forgot to act on it

 - The message ended up in the SPAM folder

 In this scenario, an automated follow-up message can be the perfect solution.
 In fact, you could a couple of follow-up messages at different intervals.
 Let's see how.

 First, create a new message in MailUp to ask the pending recipient to confirm their request.